Generac Acquires Enbala, Boosting Plan to Harness Behind-the-Meter Energy Resources

 Generac Power Systems is acquiring Enbala Power Networks, a major step toward putting its market-leading backup generator business and its fast-growing behind-the-meter battery-solar fleet to work as a power grid resource.

-Financial terms of the acquisition weren’t disclosed, but Enbala CEO Bud Vos said in a Tuesday interview said that “our investors would call it a very large success.”
+Financial terms of the acquisition weren’t disclosed, but Enbala CEO Bud Vos said in a Tuesday interview said that the company's "investors would call it a very large success.”

-Enbala’s DER orchestration software platform is orchestrating roughly 600 megawatts of flexible loads like pumps and motors, backup generators and behind-the-meter batteries grid services in the U.S., Canada and Australia, according to Wood Mackenzie data.
+Enbala’s distributed energy resource (DER) orchestration software platform manages roughly 600 megawatts of flexible loads including pumps and motors, backup generators and behind-the-meter batteries for grid services in the U.S., Canada and Australia, according to Wood Mackenzie data.

 That software can now be put to use enabling Generac’s existing fleet of thousands of megawatts of residential and industrial standby power generation deployed across the United States, as well as its expanding business selling its PWRCell batteries for standalone or solar-linked home backup.

 Tuesday’s acquisition puts Generac in competition with a host of companies aggregating and orchestrating behind-the-meter DERs as virtual power plants, or VPPs.
 Leading U.S. residential solar provider Sunrun is a chief contender, with solar-battery aggregations in California, Massachusetts, New York and Hawaii.
-Tesla has been aggregating Powerwall batteries in Australia and Europe, and Sonnen has launched solar-battery VPP projects in Germany, Australia, Utah and California.
+Tesla has been aggregating Powerwall batteries in Australia and Europe, and sonnen has launched solar-battery VPP projects in Germany, Australia, Utah and California.

 “Distributed generation is a critical next step for utility companies faced with meeting peak demand while also dealing with capacity constraints and regulatory restrictions,” Aaron Jagdfeld, CEO of Wisconsin-based Generac, said in a statement.
 “We believe their business model can be incredibly synergistic with our business.”

-Increasing consolidation in DER aggregation market
+Increasing consolidation in the DER aggregation market

 Generac’s major presence in the residential and business backup power space, plus Enbala’s long experience with utilities, is likely to boost the value of this kind of DER aggregation for both backup power customers and utilities, said Elta Kolo, content lead for Wood Mackenzie’s Grid Edge team.

 “Backup generators are not going away anytime soon,” Kolo said, with storms and wildfires spurring a significant uptick in demand for emergency power.
-Utilities are eager to find ways to incorporate those resources to shift peak loads to reduce grid stresses, avoid costly grid upgrades, and manage the disruptions of increasing levels of intermittent renewables on their systems.
+Utilities are eager to find ways to incorporate those resources to shift peak loads to reduce grid stresses, avoid costly grid upgrades and manage the disruptions caused by increasing levels of intermittent renewables on their systems.

 Meanwhile, energy retailers and other wholesale market actors are enlisting DERs to provide bulk capacity as well as faster-responding ancillary services and frequency regulation.
 The Federal Energy Regulatory Commission’s passage of Order 2222 last month is set to open the country’s energy markets to much broader DER participation in years to come.